NativeScript/docs-v7/getting-started.md

     <b>Exercise: Add UserViewModel to the login code-behind</b>
 </h4>

-In `login.js`, include a reference to the `shared/view-models/user-view-model` file.
+In `login.js`, at the top of the file, add the following reference to `shared/view-models/user-view-model`:

 ``` JavaScript
 var UserViewModel = require("../../shared/view-models/user-view-model");